 The Risk Monitoring Committee comprises the two UK based independent non-executive directors, the Managing Director, the Assistant Managing Director, the Chief Risk Officer and the Financial Controller.
-It meets twice a year (once approval to resume business is received the frequency will change) and reports to the Board.
+It meets twice a year and reports to the Board.

 The Risk Monitoring Committee is charged with the responsibility of advising the directors on the nature and relative scale of the risks confronting the Bank, the appropriateness of the controls intended to manage those risks and whether the residual risk is within the parameters approved by the Board.